shuozhixu/PFDD/README.md

 - Shuozhi Xu, Lauren Smith, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [A comparison of different continuum approaches in modeling mixed-type dislocations in Al](http://dx.doi.org/10.1088/1361-651X/ab2d16), Modelling Simul.
 Mater.
 Sci.
 Eng.
 27 (2019) 074004

 Similar to the GSFE surface, the gradient energy is used only for dissociated dislocations, e.g., those in FCC crystals and on basal planes in HCP crystals.
-Therefore, this feature is not used in BCC crystals or non-basal slips in HCP crystals.
+Therefore, this feature is not used in BCC crystals or for non-basal slips in HCP crystals.

+Note that introducing the gradient energy necessitates knowing the values of two independent gradient energy coefficients per slip plane in FCC crystals.
+In the paper above, the two coefficients were different.
+However, they may have the same value.
+The uniform coefficient was first used in the paper below, shortly after the preceding paper was published:

+- Yanqing Su, Shuozhi Xu, Irene J. Beyerlein, [_Ab initio_-informed phase-field modeling of static dislocation core structures in equal-molar CoNiRu multi-principal element alloys](http://dx.doi.org/10.1088/1361-651X/ab3b62), Modelling Simul.
+Mater.
+Sci.
+Eng.
+27 (2019) 084001

+The two types of gradient energy coefficients were compared later:

+- Shuozhi Xu, Jaber R. Mianroodi, Abigail Hunter, Bob Svendsen, Irene J. Beyerlein, [Comparative modeling of the disregistry and Peierls stress for dissociated edge and screw dislocations in Al](http://dx.doi.org/10.1016/j.ijplas.2020.102689), Int.
+J. Plast.
+129 (2020) 102689

+which recommended that the non-uniform cofficients be used whenever possible.

-## (iv)
+## (vi)

 Another line of advancement is to extend PFDD from FCC crystals to other types of crystals.
 Three advancements were made in 2020.
 First, PFDD was extended to {110} slips in BCC crystals: